 I’M MAKING A VEGIE GARDEN BED, WHAT SHOULD I USE?

-WSC recommends our compost soil which has manure added to it.
-It is great for growing your vegies, and then use either Sugar Cane, Lucerne Hay, Tea Tree or Pea Straw for mulching around your vegies to retain moisture.
+WSC recommends our garden mix which has manure added to it.
+It is great for growing your vegies, and ensure you use either Sugar Cane, Lucerne Hay, Tea Tree or Pea Straw for mulching around your vegies to retain moisture.